 Welcome to the

-This guide provides resources for computer information technology and related fields.
+This guide provides resources for geology and related fields.
 This guide is not a comprehensive list of all of the available resources available to LSC-Montgomery students and faculty, but is designed to guide researchers through the research process and provide a starting point for accessing materials.

 Start your research by doing some background research.
 Take time to engage in some mind-mapping exercises that will help you identify key subject terms.
 Encyclopedias and other reference resources can be used to help you refine your subject terms and the citations in these sources can be used to find more information on your topic.